 When Middesk verifies a business, it analyzes the people, addresses, and business data associated with that business to discover connections to other businesses in its identity graph.
 These connections surface other businesses that may share common ownership, management, or operating locations, enabling more comprehensive due diligence without manual research.

-Connections are automatically discovered when you create a business in Middesk.
+Middesk automatically discovers connections when you create a business.
 See the quickstart for a basic introduction to verifying a business.

 Middesk maintains an identity graph built from Secretary of State registrations, business filings, and other public records.
-When a business is verified, Middesk compares its people, addresses, and business data against this graph to find other businesses that share those attributes.
+When Middesk verifies a business, it compares the business’s people, addresses, and data against this graph to find other businesses that share those attributes.
 A shared officer appearing on two businesses, an overlapping registered address, or a common business relationship each represent a connection worth investigating.

 Each discovered connection includes a confidence score between 0 and 1 that reflects the overall strength of the connection.
 The score increases when multiple attributes overlap.
-Results are returned in descending order by confidence, so the strongest connections appear first.
+Middesk returns results in descending order by confidence, so the strongest connections appear first.

-The API returns up to 250 connections per business.
-Connections beyond this limit are not returned.
+The API returns up to 250 connections per business and omits any beyond that limit.

 Every connection includes the specific connecting elements that link it to the ordered business.
 There are three connecting element types:

-The sources array is populated from the ordered business’s own authoritative records.
+Middesk populates the sources array from the ordered business’s own authoritative records.
 Inbound references have an empty sources array because the evidence lives on the connected business’s records, not the ordered business’s.
-Sources from the connecting business can be accessed by ordering a report for the connected business.
+To access sources from the connecting business, order a report for the connected business.
 See Order a report from a connection below.

 The confidence field is a float between 0 and 1 that represents how strongly two businesses are connected.
 Higher values indicate more overlapping data points across the connection types described above.